Why is a Helmet Important and How Do I Get the Best Fit?

-A helmet is the single most effective means of preventing and reducing the severity of head injuries (anywhere from 45-85% of cyclist's brain injuries can be prevented by wearing a helmet) so there is no good argument against wearing a helmet.
+A helmet is the single most effective means of preventing and reducing the severity of head injuries.
+According to multiple studies, you can reduce head injuries from anywhere between 45-85% by wearing a helmet.
+With that in mind, you should always wear a helmet when riding your bike.

 Overview of CPSC Safety Standards

 Helmet standards help to govern the design and integrity of helmets so that riders get products that are safe and well designed for the type of riding they enjoy.
-When it comes to standards for cycling helmets sold in the U.S., there are 3 things to know:
+When it comes to standards for cycling helmets sold in the U.S., there are three things to know

 How To Get A Great Fit

 A helmet must fit right and be worn properly in order to be effective.
-Please refer to common helmet sizes below:
+Please refer to the fitting steps and common helmet sizes below.

-Adult Sizes (fit 98% of the human population)
+Adult sizes fits around 98% of the human population.

 What About Fit for Women?

-Contrary to popular belief, there is no significant difference in skull shapes, location of skull features or the scale of ears, eyes and nose between men and women.
-However, there are many different sizes, styles and colors, so that every rider is sure to get a helmet that fits, looks and feels like it was made just for them.
+Contrary to popular belief, there is no significant difference in skull shapes, location of skull features, or the scale of ears, eyes, and nose between men and women.
+However, there are many different sizes, styles, and colors so that every rider is sure to get a helmet that fits and looks and feels like it was made just for them.